 Well, my grandmother is a refugee.
 She is from Gaza by the sea.
 She left Gaza because of the Nakbah when she was 4 years old.
 This photo is taken in 2012, when she returned for the first time after more than 60 years.
 She was speechless.
 No one can describe her feelings. - Asma Jawabreh

 My grandfather died more than 20 years ago in a car accident.
 At that time my grandmother had 9 children from him, including 8 sons and one daughter.
-The youngest one of them is my Aunt.
-She was 10 years old.
-My grandmother was upset, depressed and worried so much about her children.
-But, she decided to start over.
-She is actually very very strong.
-She started working outside and inside the house.
-She tried hard to protect and to bring up her children in a good way.
-She made them real, good men.
-As an example, in our traditions, the men don't have to do housework.
+In our traditions, the men don't have to do housework.
 The females only do that.
-But she raised her sons in a different traditions.
-She persuaded them that the housework is only for women but that men also can do it.
+But she raised her sons in a different way.
+She persuaded them that the housework is not only for women but that men also can do it.
 My uncles and my dad helped her in everything.
 For example, they used to clean, cook and wash dishes and clothes.
 This was my grandmother's life inside the house.
-She also worked outside as a grocer to earn more to teach all her sons in universities.
-Nowadays, my uncles and my dad always say that without her power and deep concern and controlling, they woiuld never be the educated man as they are now.
+She also worked outside as a grocer to earn more to send all her sons to universities.
+Nowadays, my uncles and my dad always say that without her power and deep concern they would never be the the educated man as they are now.
 Their credits go to their strong mother who is still alive.